HelloTask: Building Bangladesh’s first on-demand domestic helper service /

 At the moment, HelloTask has 2000+ active female domestic workers enlisted in their platform, of which 2% identify themselves as disabled.

 Working towards digitizing an unstructured industry that employs workers who are not considered under the labour law, brings forth complex challenges.
 During initiation, it took the team over eight months to build a sustainable and scalable business model, which equalized the demand and supply for domestic service providers.
-Most service providers do not own a smartphone, which stands as an obstacle during operation for HelloTask.
-To address that, HelloTask has recently developed a computer automated system of connecting on demand service providers to the service seekers in real time, without the dependency on smartphones.
+Most service providers do not own a smartphone, which stands as an obstacle during the operation of HelloTask.
+To address that, HelloTask has recently developed a computer-automated system of connecting on-demand service providers to service seekers in real-time, without the dependency on smartphones.
 This has enabled a large number of workers all over Bangladesh – who were previously excluded because of manual operation limitations – to leverage the maximum usage of their existing device The team also ensures full financial inclusion for the enlisted domestic service providers by making their platform fully based on cashless transactions.
 Service seekers pay using bKash or bank transfer, which is then transferred to the service provider’s Nagad account.

 Opportunities and Challenges

 HelloTask thrives on a strong brand image built on the foundations of its first-mover’s advantage in the market.

 It is the first platform in Bangladesh that connects domestic service providers and seekers using technology, and takes measures to formally bring domestic workers under the umbrella of financial inclusion.